raspberrypilearning/scary-spot-the-difference/worksheet.md

 # Scary Spot the Difference

 In this resource you will make a Spot the Difference game with a difference!
-While the player is focused intently on the screen trying to figure out the difference between two images, they'll have no idea they're about to receive the fright of their lives.
+While the player is focused intently on the screen trying to figure out the difference between two images, they'll have no idea they're about to receive the fright of their life.

 ## Gathering the assets